BFI Fairy Tales: Early Colour Stencil films from Pathe

 The BFI’s Fairy Tales: Early Colour Stencil films from Pathe gives a wonderful insight into the work of Pathé Frères at the turn of the 20th Century (the main part of the DVD covers work from 1900 – 1908) and celebrates the incredible colour prints which were sourced by the BFI throughout the world.
 A fasurnating new release and very much worth ordering.
 More info below about this release, including how to win a copy of the new release can be found below.

-For now however, we thought we would look into the world of Fairy Tales and Cinema with the help of one of our regular contributors at Bristol Silents, Elizabeth-Jane Baldry (harpist and composer for Silent Films).
+For now however, we thought we would look into the world of Fairy Tales and Cinema with the help of one of our regular contributors, Elizabeth-Jane Baldry:

 “My pretty dear…you must be cheerful and stop worrying…let me tell you a fairytale or two to make you feel a little better.” – Apuleius (c.
 125 – c.
 180)